maoberlehner/markus-oberlehner-net/content/blog/implementing-a-gdpr-consent-workflow-with-vue.md

   </p>
 </div>

-Additionally to the concept of renderless components we'll use [Portal Vue](https://github.com/LinusBorg/portal-vue) to display a modal dialog.
+Additionally to the concept of renderless components, we use [Portal Vue](https://github.com/LinusBorg/portal-vue) to display a modal dialog.

 If you’re curious about the final result, you can [take a look at the full code at GitHub](https://github.com/maoberlehner/implementing-a-gdpr-consent-workflow-with-vue) or a [demo application hosted on Netlify](https://implementing-a-gdpr-consent-workflow-with-vue.netlify.com/).